stevenrobertson/sd-docs/report/flame_algorithm.md

 Furthermore, when peforming log-density display we run into issues if we are only keeping information about the RGB values associated with each point.
 By logarithmically scaling each color channel we do not get the desired results.
 For more information on why please see Section \ref{brightnesssection} on brightness and that red , green, and blue wavelengths are not treated equal.
 The fractal flame algorithm remedies this by using RGB and also an additional variable called $\alpha$ which is the transparency value.
 This value is accumulated and scalled by $\frac{\log \alpha}{\alpha}$ at the end of the chaos game.

 ####Gamma Correction and Company
 Now that our flame is colored the process is complete, right?
 Wrong.
 Many complications still are presented.
 The next being the concept of gamma correction.
 To correctly display the flame image on a lower dynamic range (such as an LCD or CRT monitor or printer) we need to map our high dynamic range to the lower dynamic range.
-A full discussion of this topic can be seen in Section \label{gammasection} and Section \ref{hdrsection}.
+A full discussion of this topic can be seen in Section \ref{gammasection} and Section \ref{hdrsection}.

 Additional color correction techniques can be applied to the flame.
 A full survey of what kind of color correction techniques are available and what kind of benefit they provide are mentioned in Section \ref{flamecoloringimpsection}.